 cross-section of a damn good kebab

-Finally, before I move onto the next star sandwich, the salads.
-When you enter a dodgy keb place, you will be welcomed by mushy tomatoes, wilting lettuce and a grim garlic mayo.
+Finally, before I move on to the next star sandwich, the salads.
+When you enter a dodgy keb place, you will be welcomed by mushy tomatoes, wilting lettuce and grim garlic mayo.
 The quality of a keb can be seen by the range and freshness of its salads.
-My fave keb in Bristol, Cedars, maybe don’t use meat of the same quality or bake their own bread.
+My fave keb in Bristol, Cedars, may not use meat of the same quality or bake their own bread.
 However, the salads are divine!
 It makes it a good, if a little sweaty, keb.
 Persian Grill shines as a fantastic keb due to its salads.
 A tangy onion salad with oregano and lemon, wonderfully crunchy red cabbage and lettuce, rather tasty babaghanoush, those yummy pickled green chillies and finally, don’t forget to ask for it, this Persian dried chilli stuff that was lovely.